meganfloress/canoninternet/docs/source/index.rst

 ✅ **Disable Firewall or Security Software Temporarily**

 Sometimes, firewall or antivirus programs can block network communication.
-Disable them briefly to test if the printer connects successfully.
+Disable them briefly to test if the printer connects successfully

 ✅ **Reset Network Settings on the Printer**